What is a Reasonable Settlement Agreement?

 4. Statutory redundancy pay – when it is a redundancy;

-to sign a Settlement Agreement, is usually (but by no means always) between 1 to 3 months gross salary and the first £30,000 can be paid tax free;
+5. A Termination Payment – this is the sum which is variable and the incentive for an individual to sign a Settlement Agreement, is usually (but by no means always) between 1 to 3 months gross salary and the first £30,000 can usually be paid tax free;

-6. A contribution to your legal fees – the standard fee is £500 & VAT but sometimes more is offered for senior employees or when the terms of the Settlement Agreement are more complex than the norm.
+6. A contribution to your legal fees – the standard fee is £500 plus VAT but sometimes more is offered for senior employees or when the terms of the Settlement Agreement are more complex than the norm.